 Having no timeout value associated with a connection could allow an unauthorized user access to another user's ssh session (e.g. user walks away from their computer and doesn't lock the screen).
-Setting a timeout value reduces this risk.
+Setting a timeout value at least reduces the risk of this happening.